Stairlifts for parents

 How do you transport an old person up the stairs?

 Every house is different, so diagnosing its accessibility issues can sometimes be a challenge.
 With this in mind, ensuring that your parents remain mobile around their home is imperative.
 There are many different ways in which you can transport an older person up the stairs, however, the safest way to do so is via a stairlift.
 Not only are they secured to the wall, but the addition of a seatbelt means that they safely ascend or descend the steps without fear of falling.
 Their swivel seat can be adjusted to a position that is comfortable for them, and the armrests can be used to keep your parents feeling more stable on their journey.

 Being able to move up and down stairs safely will give both you and your parents peace of mind, so the benefits a stairlift can provide are priceless.
 Stairlifts can be fitted to a range of different specifications, from curved stairlifts to something straighter.
-Simply arrange a member of our team to visit your parents’ home, where Handicare PhotoSurvey 4D software is used to measure up their stairs.
+Simply arrange a member of the team to visit your parents’ home, where Handicare PhotoSurvey 4D software is used to measure up their stairs.
 For more information about how a stairlift is fitted, this guide on how stairlifts work will provide you with more information.
-Or, call us today to get a free no-obligation quote or request an advice pack.
+Or, call today to get a free no-obligation quote or request an advice pack.

 How can I help my older parents stay in their home?

 Technological advances have meant the process of having a stairlift installed in your parents’ home is quick and simple.
 Whereas older people previously may have chosen to downsize or move into assisted care, there is now a plethora of options which will help to keep your parents happy in their home.

 How to modify a two-story house for my ageing parents?